JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 **Write more code.
 Add more value.
 Make more money.**

 In that context, getting a 5% raise every two years is very doable.
-That's because it is!
-Look at all the value you can add with just *one item* on that list.
+Just look at all the value you can add with *one item* from that list.

 As you get more experience, some of these things will happen naturally.
 For example, you'll often be given more projects over time, and that makes you more valuable.
 You might help train new co-workers as they're hired, and *that* makes you more valuable.

 All you're doing is proactively talking to your manager every two years to make sure your salary is adjusted to reflect the additional value you're bringing to your role since your last salary was set.